Machine-Learning-Tokyo/tfjs-workshop/README.md

 $ npx parcel src/index.html --open
 ```

 It will automatically launch the webapp to classify the given image.
+Please look into index.html to change the image to be predicted.
 That application is based on MobileNet demo in [tfjs-models](https://github.com/tensorflow/tfjs-models).

 ## Step 2.
 Train your own model in Colab

 Now you can your own model in Google Colab with the image you have.
 Please refer to the instruction in [colab notebook](https://github.com/Machine-Learning-Tokyo/tfjs-workshop/blob/master/colab-notebooks/README.md).
 You can upload a image as the dataset used for training.

+[tfjs-converter](https://github.com/tensorflow/tfjs-converter) is a tool to make a model readable by TensorFlow.js from pre-trained model by TensorFlow.
+It supports SavedModel, Keras model and so on.
+The colab gives you the model in the format imporable to TensorFlow.js.

 ## Step 3.
 Run the demo application again with your own model.